halt-dos/hd-wiki-public/versioned_docs/version-8.0/cloud/cdn/pullzone/cdn_rules.md

 **Match When**: Allows you to add a condition.
 Available options:

+    Accepted Value: Any condition fulfilled / All conditions fulfilled / No conditions fulfilled

+    Default: Any condition fulfilled

 1. **Any condition fulfilled**: When any one of the mentioned conditions match.
 2. **All conditions fulfilled**: When all of the mentioned conditions match.
 3. **No conditions fulfilled**: When none of the condition match.